kavi/NotJSR303/README.md

 # Description
 A subset implementation of javax.validation aka JSR303 because the full specification may not always be suitable.

+# Notes on Constraints

+## Groups
+Groups are not supported.

+## Past and Future
+Currently only java.util.Date is supported.
+Support for Calendar may be implemented in future versions.

+## Digits
+Digits supports String rather than CharSequence.
+It's also expected not to work correctly with BigDecimals that uses scaling.

 # Build instructions
 Make sure you have ant installed.
 Run: